 If you or someone you know owns land that the government may try to take, don’t delay.
 The law may entitle you to substantially more compensation.
 Skilled negotiation by experienced eminent domain lawyers can often increase the purchase price for your property.

-Trust the experienced Indiana and Illinois lawyers at Sever Storey.
+Trust the experienced Indiana and Illinois lawyers at Sever Walker Padgitt.
 Call us right away at (888) 318-3761, or contact us confidentially.
 We will protect you, preserve your rights, and ensure your fair treatment.
 Our national network of seasoned condemnation lawyers understands landowner damages and know how to best present your case.
 Let us help you.